margaretmf/margaretmf.github.io/index.md

 * Their ability to facilitate team work
 * Their ability to mentor
 * Their ability to work with other teams effectively

-**What I have LEARNED**
-* To appreciate the names of other people
-* To be more clear in providing guidance and respecting space with people through team meetings
-* To respect people doing work
-* To express appreciation and gratitude for other teams and colleagues
-* To respect boundaries on email and social media
-* To provide clear communciation
-* To give generic advice rather than unsolicited, specific advice

 ## Longer Work Biography ##
 As a continuous, lifelong learner, I am developing expertise in **photography**, **sketching**, **writing**, **ethnographic interviewing**, **computer programming**, **languages - Español, English, and interested in Native and Chinese characters and symbols, and Sanskrit**. and **understanding the Bible spiritually**.
 I also love learning about **requirements specification for product development**, **visual arts, drawing, and painting**, **music**, and **math, science, English, and arts education**.
 I love helping people as well as living spontaneously and orderly.